kristinazk/LanguageIdentification/README.md

 - **Effectiveness**: Despite its efficiency, the model has demonstrated good performance in object detection tasks.

-- **Batch Size**: Training was conducted with a batch size of 16 to strike a balance between training speed and memory usage.
+Training was conducted with a batch size of 16 to strike a balance between training speed and memory usage.

-- **Tensorboard Monitoring**: Tensorboard was used to monitor the loss values and other training metrics over time, enabling effective model optimization.
+**Tensorboard Monitoring** Tensorboard was used to monitor the loss values and other training metrics over time, enabling effective model optimization.

 <img width="568" alt="Screenshot 2023-09-18 at 02 11 37" src="https://github.com/kristinazk/LanguageIdentification/assets/90059525/801cdb9b-db6d-4bb6-a1ba-3fa8cf8f3d28">

-By following this structured approach, we aim to create an accurate and robust object detection model capable of detecting books in images with text in multiple languages.
-This README provides an overview of the key steps taken to achieve this goal.

 ## 5. Model Inference